 More details and access through Zoom can be found on the website of the Chair of Urban Architecture.

-We are happy to collaborate with our industry partner Leipfinger Bader Ziegelwerke, and reasearch and design partners Climateflux and studio molter..
-Together we will develope s a design tool for architects, designers and/or planners to introduce robotically fabricated site-specific and bespoke building envelopes to positively influence our urban mircrocimate.
+We are happy to collaborate with our industry partner Leipfinger Bader Ziegelwerke, and reasearch and design partners Climateflux and studio molter.
+Together we will develope s a design tool for architects, designers and/or planners to introduce robotically fabricated site-specific and bespoke building envelopes to positively contribute to our urban mircrocimate.

 For futher information on this project please check out our research section.

 November 10, 2022 - Episode 5 of the Podcast “Baustelle Zukunft”

 Prof. Dr. Kathrin Dörfler shares insight into robotics' potential and limits on construction sites in Episode 5 of the podcast Baustelle Zukunft, "Robots on the construction site - colleague or competitor?".